THE MUDDLE FAMILIES

 William and Caroline’s ninth child was Keith Muddle who was born in about 1924.
 When he was about 19 years old Keith married Georgina Molly Gordon, known as Molly, in Dungog registration district during 1943.
 They had three children.
 Keith died on 24 April 1985, at the age of 61, and he is commemorated on the columbarium in Christ Church Anglican Church in Dungog.

 John and Sarah Ann’s fourth child was Ettie Muddle who was born at Candle Flat in Manning River registration district, New South Wales on 7 August 1880.
-When she was about 22 years old Ettie married John Huckstadt in Dungog registration district during 1902.
-They had three children born in Dungog registration district between 1908 and 1918.
-Ettie died when she was about 62 years old, her death being registered in Mayfield registration district near Newcastle in New South Wales during 1942.
+When she was about 22 years old Ettie married 36-year-old John Huckstadt at the Methodist Church in Dungog on 8 October 1902.
+John was then a farmer and Ettie was a domestic servant.
+John had been born in 1866; the son of Jacob Huckstadt, who had been born in Germany, and Mary Humbles, who had been born in Bedfordshire, England.

 John and Sarah Ann’s fifth child was Henry Charles Muddle who was born in Wingham registration district in New South Wales on 17 December 1882.
 When he was about 26 years old Henry married Adelaide Edith Tighe, who was about 21, in Dungog registration district during 1908.
 Adelaide was the daughter of Arthur and Virginia Tighe, and her birth had been registered in Dungog registration district during 1887.
 Henry and Adelaide had five children born in Dungog registration district between 1909 and about 1919.
 Adelaide died at Singleton, which is about 35 miles south-west of Dungog, on 18 May 1942, at the age of 54, and she was buried in Bandon Grove Cemetery on 19 May 1942.
+Thirty-six years later Henry died in 1978 when he was about 95 years old.

 Henry and Adelaide’s eldest child was Henry Arthur Muddle, known as Arthur, whose birth was registered in Dungog registration district in New South Wales during 1909.
 When he was about 46 years old Arthur married Marion Noreen Hewens in Singleton registration district during 1955.
 They had one child, a daughter.
+Arthur died in 1984 when he was about 75 years old.

 Henry and Adelaide’s second child was Lily M N Muddle.
 Lily married William Tulip in Greta registration district during 1929, and they had eight children.